StG 44: MP 43, MP 44, StG 44

 A primary use of the MP 44/StG 44 was to counter the Soviet PPS and PPSh-41 submachine guns, which used the 7.62×25mm Tokarev round.
 These cheap, mass-produced weapons used a 71-round drum magazine or 35-round box magazine and though shorter-ranged than the Kar 98k rifle, were more effective weapons in close-quarter engagements.
 The StG 44, while lacking the range of the Kar 98k, had a considerably longer range than the PPS/PPSh submachine guns, more power, an ability to switch between a fully automatic and a default semi-automatic fire mode and surprising accuracy.
 The StG 44 was an intermediate weapon for the period; the muzzle velocity from its 419 mm barrel was 685 m/s, compared to 760 m/s of the Karabiner 98k, 744 m/s of the British Bren, 600 m/s of the M1 carbine, and 365 m/s achieved by the MP40.
 Furthermore, the StG 44's inline design gave it controllability even on full-auto.

 The 1st Infantry Division of Army Group South and 32nd Infantry Division of Army Group North were selected to be issued the rifle, both being refitted from heavy losses on the Eastern Front; ammunition shortages meant the 1st ID was the only division fully equipped with it.
 The Kar 98k was retained as a specialist weapon for sniping and launching rifle grenades, while MP 40s were used by vehicle and artillery crews and officers.
 The StG 44 was issued to all infantry soldiers and employed for accurate short-range rapid-fire shooting (similar to how the MP 18 was used when it went into service).
 The assault rifles in a squad added firepower when the machine gun had to cease fire or move.
-When attacking a position, Kar 98k riflemen would use grenades against it at close-range, while StG 44 riflemen would fire in rapid semi-automatic or automatic bursts to keep the defenders suppressed.
+When attacking a position, Kar 98k riflemen would employ grenades against at close-range, while StG 44 riflemen would fire in rapid semi-automatic or automatic bursts to keep the defenders suppressed.
 The magazine follower spring had a short service life, so soldiers were ordered to load no more than 25 rounds to reduce wear of the spring.
-In January 1945, a magazine was introduced fitted with a fixed plug to restrict its capacity to 25 rounds.
 While the StG 44 was capable of fully automatic fire, German soldiers were directed to use it primarily in semi-automatic mode.
 Fully automatic mode was to be used only in emergencies, for short bursts of two or three rounds.

-Germany had ammunition logistics problems, thus Hitler's calculations came true in part: for the initially planned 200 million rounds per month, 86,000 additional workers were necessary, but it was not available.
+Germany had ammunition logistics problems, thus Hitler's calculations came true in part: for the initially planned 200 million rounds per month, 86,000 additional workers were necessary, but were not available.
 The 400 million rounds per month planned from February 1944 onwards were completely utopian; from February 1945 the number was then reduced to a realistic 110 million.